learn-byte/interactive-p5js-background/course/02-p5js-and-react/01-create-new-react-app.md

-# Putting our sketch into a React app
+# Creating a React app for our sketch

-#### It's all nice and dandy to have a p5js sketch hosted on p5js.org but what if we want the sketch in our own react app so we can add more dynamic content later?
+#### It's nice to have a p5js sketch hosted on p5js.org but what if we want the sketch in our own react app so we can use our own source control?

 Let's create a new react app as a playground for future sketches!